GoyaPtyLtd/FMTest/README.md

 # CHANGES
 ## 2025.05.04:
 For all FMT.Assert functions you can leave the 'description' blank if the 'value' is a field reference and the description will be the field name.

+## 1.5
+- Added Test and TestScript counts
+- Improved summaries using the new counts
+- No matter whether you call InitTestScript or DescribeTest or not.
+The $$FMT JSON structure is correctly built
+- Lots of fixes and probably heaps more!